About this Guide

 Research has shown that online learning is academically effective and can provide meaningful alternatives for students who need greater flexibility with their education due to individual learning preferences, health conditions, employment responsibilities, lack of success with traditional school environments, or to pursue advanced coursework.
 Michigan policy leaders have nurtured an environment to foster more options and expanded choice for students and online learning.
 Many of these policies were created to allow students to accelerate and personalize their learning.

 Unfortunately, the outcomes for Michigan K-12 students with online courses has been mixed.
-Michigan’s K-12 Virtual Learning Effectiveness Report 2016-17 (Freidhoff, 2018), an annual report that benchmarks key measures of K-12 online learning in Michigan, again showed a trend of increasing enrollment, but declining pass rates; the statewide pass rate for online courses has gone from a high of 66% in 2010-11 to 55% in 2016-17.
+Michigan’s K-12 Virtual Learning Effectiveness Report (Freidhoff, 2020), an annual report that benchmarks key measures of K-12 online learning in Michigan, again showed a trend of increasing enrollment.
+The statewide pass rate for virtual courses (55%) remained the same as the past two years; however, there remains sizable variation in student success.
 In addition, the report indicates that the kinds of students schools are enrolling in online courses tend not to be those who are seeking to get ahead, but rather those who are struggling academically in their face-to-face courses.
 Data show that on average, these students continue to struggle in online courses, and in some districts, struggling students are being enrolled in online courses in large numbers.
-As evidence, consider that there were over 9,500 students in the 2016-17 school year who took five or more online courses and failed every online course they took.
+As evidence, consider that there were over 12,559 students in the 2018-19 school year who took five or more online courses and failed every online course they took.

 Many online learning experiences provide students with the same learning opportunity as face-to-face instruction, but with a different delivery method.
 In online instruction, students are given the chance to work one-on-one with their instructor such that both can focus on the individualized needs of that student.
 Students are able to work at their own pace, allowing them to have ownership in their learning.
 This is not always possible in a face-to-face classroom. — Online Teacher